Kubernetes Deployment Strategies

-One of the biggest challenges in developing cloud native applications today is speeding up the number of your deployments.
+One of the biggest challenges in developing cloud-native applications today is speeding up the number of your deployments.
 With a microservices approach, developers are already working with and designing a deploy strategy that is completely modular applications that allow multiple teams to write and deploy changes simultaneously to an application.

 Deployment strategies with shorter and more frequent deployments offer the following benefits: